viviRbi/vyNote/readme.md

 7. Do all tags come in a pair?
 List a self-closing tag.

-8. What’s the difference between an element and an attribute?
+8. WhatÂ’s the difference between an element and an attribute?
 List some global attributes.

 9. What is the syntax for a comment in HTML?

 10. What tags would you use to create a table?
 A navbar?
 What about a form?

-11. What’s the difference between a class and id?
+11. WhatÂ’s the difference between a class and id?

 12. How would you include CSS into an HTML document?
 What about JS?

 13. What is a semantic tag?
 What about formatting tags/elements?

-14. What’s the difference between a block and an inline element?
+14. WhatÂ’s the difference between a block and an inline element?